AmadeusITGroup/odyssey-reactive-messaging/rm-ext/README.md

 # Reactive Extension for Quarkus

-This is a very first tentative implementation:
+This is a very first implementation:

-* `Message` and `MessageContext` injection work either using regular Quarkus DI or direct injection, including in native mode.

-* Async<X> are not supported for now.
+* The full API is supported.

 * Few testing so far.

 It can be installed locally: